 The Situation at CLI

-Aside from hosting significantly less Immersion Program students in 2020 and so far in 2021, the situation for our students and team in Guilin has more or less returned to normal.
+Aside from hosting significantly fewer Immersion Program students in 2020 and so far in 2021, the situation for our students and team in Guilin has more or less returned to normal.
 Unfortunately, we cannot accept students applying to study in China from abroad at this time due to Chinese government travel restrictions (see Who Can Enter China section above).
 If you are already in China, however, we can’t wait to welcome you to CLI!

 Life in Guilin and at CLI has mostly returned to normal, although mask wearing is still quite common and is required in some places.
 Students arriving in Guilin from other parts of China who are in possession of a green health code (see Green Health Code Requirements section above) are not required to quarantine upon arrival.

-As an added precaution, CLI does require students arriving from current high-risk areas to present a negative COVID-19 nucleic acid test (核酸检测 hésuān jiǎncè) taken within the past three days to CLI staff before beginning their studies.
+As an added precaution, CLI does require all students arriving in Guilin from other parts of China to present a negative COVID-19 nucleic acid test (核酸检测 hésuān jiǎncè) taken within the past 7 days to CLI staff before beginning their studies.
 Students should complete their COVID tests in the city that they are coming from before departing for Guilin as they may also be asked to present their test results at the airport or train station.